Fingerstyle guitar: Notation

-In guitar scores, the five fingers of the right-hand (which pluck the strings, for right-handers) are designated by the first letter of their Spanish names namely p = thumb (pulgar), i = index finger (índice), m = middle finger (medio), a = ring finger (anular), and when used, often c = little finger or pinky (chiquito).
+In guitar scores, the five fingers of the plucking hand are designated by the first letter of their Spanish names, namely p = thumb (pulgar), i = index finger (índice), m = middle finger (medio), a = ring finger (anular), and when used, often c = little finger or pinky (chiquito).
 (Note: The little finger, whose use is not completely standardized in classical guitar technique, can also be found designated by e, x or q.)
 There are several words in Spanish for the little finger: most commonly dedo meñique, but also dedo pequeño or dedo auricular; however, their initials conflict with the initials of the other fingers; c is said to be the first half of the initial letter ch of dedo chiquito, which is not the most common name (meñique) for the little finger; the origin of e, x and q is not certain but is said to perhaps be from extremo, Spanish for last or final, for the e and x, and meñique or pequeño for q.

-The four fingers of the left hand (which stop the strings, for left-handers) are designated 1 = index, 2 = major, 3 = ring finger, 4 = little finger; 0 designates an open string, that is a string that is not stopped by a finger of the left hand and whose full length thus vibrates when plucked.
-On the classical guitar the thumb of the left hand is never used to stop strings from above (as is done on the electric guitar): the neck of a classical guitar is too wide and the normal position of the thumb used in classical guitar technique do not make that possible.
+The four fingers of the fretting hand are designated 1 = index, 2 = major, 3 = ring finger, 4 = little finger; 0 designates an open string, that is a string that is not stopped by a finger and whose full length thus vibrates when plucked.
+On the classical guitar the thumb of the fretting hand is never used to stop strings from above (as is done on the electric guitar): the neck of a classical guitar is too wide and the normal position of the thumb used in classical guitar technique do not make that possible.
 Scores (contrary to tablatures) do not systematically indicate the string to be plucked (although often the choice is obvious).
 When an indication of the string is required the strings are designated 1 to 6 (from the 1st the high E to the 6th the low E) with figures 1 to 6 inside circles.

-The positions (that is where on the fretboard the first finger of the left hand is placed) are also not systematically indicated, but when they are (mostly in the case of the execution of barrés) these are indicated with Roman numerals from the position I (index finger of the left hand placed on the 1st fret: F–B♭–E♭–A♭–C–F) to the position XII (the index finger of the left hand placed on the 12th fret: E–A–D–G–B–E; the 12th fret is placed where the body begins) or higher up to position XIX (the classical guitar most often having 19 frets, with the 19th fret being most often split and not being usable to fret the 3rd and 4th strings).
+The positions (that is where on the fretboard the first finger of the fretting hand is placed) are also not systematically indicated, but when they are (mostly in the case of the execution of barrés) these are indicated with Roman numerals from the position I (index finger placed on the 1st fret: F–B♭–E♭–A♭–C–F) to the position XII (the index finger placed on the 12th fret: E–A–D–G–B–E; the 12th fret is placed where the body begins) or higher up to position XIX (the classical guitar most often having 19 frets, with the 19th fret being most often split and not being usable to fret the 3rd and 4th strings).